-Dealership asset sales commonly involve the termination by the seller of its employees at closing and the rehiring of the employees by the buyer.
-Depending on the number of affected employees, both federal and California law may impose prior notification requirements on the seller, failing which the seller could be hit with substantial financial damages and penalties.
+Dealership asset sales commonly involve the termination by the seller of its employees at closing, and the rehiring of the employees by the buyer.
+Depending on the number of affected employees, both federal and state law may impose prior notification requirements on the seller, failing which the seller could be hit with substantial financial damages and penalties.

 California Supreme Court decision exposes employers to liability for unpaid overtime on flat sum bonuses